OFFICE: Life Sciences Building, Room 3-19, 516.572.9630

 CHAIRPERSON: Thomas B. Rich, Thomas.Rich@ncc.edu

-TECHNICAL ASSISTANTS: M. Blessinger, J. Gavigan, S. Victome.
+TECHNICAL ASSISTANTS: S. Aslanidis, M. Blessinger, J. Gavigan, S. Victome.

-The Nursing Department offers a curriculum, accredited by the National League for
+The Nursing Department offers a curriculum, accredited by the Accreditation Commission

-Nursing Accrediting Commission (NLNAC), leading to an Associate in Science Degree
+for Education in Nursing, Inc. (ACEN), leading to an Associate in Science Degree and

 The goal of our program is to prepare pre-licensed RN students to practice safe and